Skip to Content

 MBSAC is a tool used by California’s Department of Social Services to determine CalWORKs eligibility.
 The MBSAC limit depends on how many people are in your family and whether you live in Region 1 or Region 2.
 3

-For example, a family of three in Region 1 is considered “needy” when their countable income, after a standard deduction of $450, is less than the minimum basic standard of $1,892 per month.
+For example, a family of three in Region 1 is considered “needy” if its countable income, after a standard deduction of $450, is less than the minimum basic standard of $1,892 per month.

 Household SizeRegion 1Region 2